pennersr/django-allauth/docs/faq.rst

 I think I found a security issue... now what?
 *********************************************

-Please report security issues only to django-allauth-security@googlegroups.com.
+Please report security issues only to security@allauth.org.
-This is a private list only open to long-time, highly trusted django-allauth developers, and its archives are not public.

 You may also want to subscribe to django-allauth-announce@googlegroups.com to get notified about security releases.